VisualMeaning/sheet-to-triples/README.md

 * `skip_empty_rows: bool`

   By default the first empty row found in a sheet is treated as the EOF and row parsing will halt if one is encountered.
 If this flag is set to `True` then empty rows will be skipped over instead and the entire sheet will be parsed.
+* (provisional) `_cross_cols: List[str]`

+  If supplied, process triples not only for each row, but for each row/column pair by multiplying the columns given in this value.
+An extra variable `cell` will be available for interpolation within triples.

 ## Findings